ietf-wg-cellar/ebml-specification/specification.markdown

 ## VINT Examples

 This table shows examples of Variable Size Integers with lengths from 1 to 5 octets.
 The Size column refers to the size of the VINT_DATA in bits.
-The Representation column depicts a binary expression of Variable Size Integers where VINT_WIDTH is depicted by '0', the VINT_MARKER as '1', and the VINT_DATA as 'x'.
+The Representation column depicts a binary expression of Variable Size Integers where VINT_WIDTH is depicted by `0`, the VINT_MARKER as `1`, and the VINT_DATA as `x`.

 Octet Length | Size | Representation
 -------------|------|:-------------------------------------------------